xpdAcq/PDFstream/docs/source/installation.rst

     conda config --append channels nsls2forge

 (Optional) Get the .whl file of `PDFgetX <https://www.diffpy.org/products/pdfgetx.html>`_.
 This package is used to transform the XRD data to PDF data.
+If you are not using the functionality in pdfstream related to the PDF, this package is not necessary.

 General Installation
 --------------------